-In most cases, you shouldn’t invite media to user conferences — either in-person or virtual — where there will be open conversations among customers.
+In most cases, you shouldn’t invite media to user conferences — either in-person or virtual — where there will be open conversations among SaaS customers.
 They may be hesitant to share insight if they think they’ll be quoted on the record.

 That being said, PR can support a virtual user conference in other ways.
-For example, issuing a press release with a speaker lineup in the weeks preceding the event is a way to generate interest from media and your target audience.
+For example, issuing a press release with a speaker lineup in the weeks preceding the event is a way to generate interest from the media and your target audience.
 Your sales and marketing team can also use it as collateral to generate invites to customers and partners.
 If you’ve recently decided to pivot your event strategy from in-person to online, a press release can be one way to inform your audience and the industry about the shift and what they can expect from a virtual event instead.

-In addition to supporting your virtual user conference, media relations can help keep people talking about your company after the event.
-Following the user conference, issuing another press release consisting of key findings or data gathered at the event can position your company as an industry leader.
+In addition to supporting your virtual user conference, media relations can help keep people talking about your SaaS company after the event.
+Following the user conference, issuing another press release consisting of key findings or data gathered at the event can position your SaaS company as an industry leader.
 This shows your customers, investors and competitors you’re paying attention to customer pain points and how your solution can solve those pain points.
 Data can help secure both interviews and contributed content in top tier and trade media, and data can also be referenced in content and interviews in the months following.

 Another way to leverage your event after it ends is to collect customer stories.
 Customers willing to share their story about what they learned with the media can round out your PR strategy alongside thought leadership content and interviews and can be used for future events to attract attendees.